RuianChang/Deep-thermalization-in-U-1-random-circuits/README.md

 # 🔬 Deep Thermalization in U(1) Random Circuits
-### High-Performance Simulation Framework for Symmetry-Constrained Quantum Dynamics
+### High-Performance Simulation Framework for Charge-Conserving Quantum Dynamics

 ---

 ## 📌 Overview

-This repository contains high-performance Python simulations for studying the projected ensemble in a subsystem converges to a universal limiting ensemble in U(1)-symmetric quantum circuits.
+This repository contains high-performance Python simulations for studying how the projected ensemble in a subsystem converges to a universal limiting ensemble in U(1)-symmetric (charge-conserving) quantum circuits, demonstrating the deep thermalization in quantum many-body systems.

 This project is based on: